-Kit A. Pierson is a Partner at Cohen Milstein and a member of the firm’s Antitrust practice group and the immediate past Co-chair of the Antitrust Practice Group.
-Under his leadership, the Legal 500 has recognized Cohen Milstein as a Leading Plaintiff Class Action Firm for seven years in a row and Law360 selected the Antitrust practice group as a Competition Law Practice Group of the Year in 2013 and 2014.
+Kit A. Pierson is a Partner at Cohen Milstein and a member of the firm’s Antitrust practice group.
+Mr. Pierson has also had the honor of serving as Co-Chair of the Antitrust practice (2010-2017).
+Under his leadership, the Legal 500 recognized Cohen Milstein as a Leading Plaintiff Class Action Firm for seven years in a row and Law360 selected the Antitrust practice group as a Competition Law Practice Group of the Year in 2013 and 2014.

 Mr. Pierson has served as lead or co-lead counsel in many antitrust cases on behalf of the victims of corporations engaged in price-fixing, market monopolization and other unlawful conduct.
 Prior to joining Cohen Milstein in 2009, Mr. Pierson spent more than 20 years primarily representing defendants in a broad range of complex matters.
 Some of the companies he represented included Microsoft Corp., 3M Corp. and other major corporations, national associations and individuals in class actions and other antitrust litigation.
 As a result of his experience as a defense lawyer, Mr. Pierson possesses deep insight into defense strategies, understands the dynamics of the other side and is someone who has earned the respect and credibility of opposing counsel.

-Mr. Pierson is a hands-on litigator who has litigated and tried antitrust lawsuits and other complex civil cases in many jurisdictions, helping to win settlements and judgments cumulatively totaling more than $1.5 billion in the past several years.
+Mr. Pierson is a hands-on litigator who has litigated and tried antitrust lawsuits and other complex civil cases in many jurisdictions, helping to win settlements and judgments cumulatively totaling more than $1.8 billion in the past several years.
 Currently, he is lead or co-lead counsel in many antitrust cases at the firm.
-Some of his current cases include:
+Some of Mr. Pierson’s recent successes include:

-- Domestic Drywall Litigation: Cohen Milstein is co-lead counsel in an antitrust litigation alleging that the seven major U.S. manufacturers of drywall conspired to manipulate prices.
-Mr. Pierson is running the case for Cohen Milstein and in 2015 took the lead for the direct purchaser plaintiffs in arguing against the defendants’ summary judgment motions (which were denied by the Court for four of the five defendants).
-Settlements for $45 million were also reached with two other defendants.
-The case is ongoing.
+- Domestic Drywall Litigation: Cohen Milstein was co-lead counsel in an antitrust litigation alleging that the seven major U.S. manufacturers of drywall conspired to manipulate prices.
+Mr. Pierson ran the case for Cohen Milstein and in 2015 took the lead for the direct purchaser plaintiffs in arguing against the defendants’ summary judgment motions (which were denied by the Court for four of the five defendants).
+The Court granted final approval to settlements totaling $190 million.

-- Ductile Iron Pipe Fittings Litigation: Cohen Milstein, as co-lead counsel, represents a putative class of direct purchaser plaintiffs in a price-fixing case against the three largest manufacturers of ductile iron pipe fittings—McWane Inc., Sigma Corporation and Star Pipe Products—and a monopolization case against McWane for excluding significant competition in the domestic ductile iron pipe fittings market.
-Settlements of $9 million have been reached with two of the defendants, Sigma and Star.
-Currently, Mr. Pierson is directing the team of attorneys that is now taking and completing fact depositions.
-The litigation is ongoing.
+- Ductile Iron Pipe Fittings Litigation: Cohen Milstein, as co-lead counsel, represented direct purchasers in a price-fixing class action against the three largest manufacturers of ductile iron pipe fittings—McWane Inc., Sigma Corporation and Star Pipe Products—and a monopolization case against McWane for excluding significant competition in the domestic ductile iron pipe fittings market.
+In May 2018 the Court granted final approval to final, outstanding settlement ending the litigating and bringing the total recovery to more than $17.3 million.

-- Cast Iron Soil Pipe & Fittings Litigation: Cohen Milstein, as co-lead counsel, represents a putative class of direct purchaser plaintiffs against the two largest soil pipe and fittings manufacturers in the country (McWane Inc. and Charlotte Pipe & Foundry) and the trade association they control (Cast Iron Soil Pipe Institute) in a lawsuit alleging that the defendants engaged in a nationwide price-fixing conspiracy and other anticompetitive actions.
-Mr. Pierson is directing the litigation team, which is currently concluding fact discovery.
-The litigation is ongoing.
+- Cast Iron Soil Pipe & Fittings Litigation: Cohen Milstein, as co-lead counsel, represented direct purchasers against the two largest soil pipe and fittings manufacturers in the country (McWane Inc. and Charlotte Pipe & Foundry) and the trade association they control (Cast Iron Soil Pipe Institute) in a class action alleging that the defendants engaged in a nationwide price-fixing conspiracy and other anticompetitive actions.
+Mr. Pierson directed the litigation team.
+In May 2017, the Court granted final approval of a $30 million settlement.

-- Community Health Care System Litigation: Cohen Milstein is co-counsel representing an emergency room doctor and nurse in a whistleblower lawsuit alleging Community Health Care System defrauded the federal government in connection with health care bills.
-Cohen Milstein was co-counsel representing an emergency room doctor and nurse who brought claims against CHC under the False Claims Act.
-Mr. Pierson led Cohen Milstein’s team in the case, which was brought under the False Claims Act.
-The case was resolved for $94 million.
+- Community Health Care System Litigation: Cohen Milstein was co-counsel representing an emergency room doctor and nurse who brought claims against Community Health Care System under the False Claims Act for allegedly defrauding the federal government in connection with health care bills.
+Mr. Pierson led Cohen Milstein’s team in the case which was resolved for $94 million.

 - Guantanamo Litigation: Mr. Pierson represented Alla Ali Bin Ali Ahmed, a young man who had been arrested with many others while residing in a house in Pakistan and was then incarcerated in Guantanamo without a judicial hearing for more than seven years.
 After filing a habeas corpus petition, Mr. Pierson represented Mr. Ahmed at a multi-day evidentiary hearing before a United States District Court judge.
 At the conclusion of the hearing, the District Court ruled that the evidentiary record did not support Mr. Ahmed’s detention and ordered that he be released from Guantanamo and returned to his home country.